top of page

 In addition to literally being 18 or older, approach situations with maturity and politeness.
 Assume other players are acting in good faith, and treat everyone with respect.
 Remember to use good judgment and that the key to most disputes is open communication.
 A character can be an awful scumbag, but the player behind them shouldn't be.
 In addition, remember that you have control over who you OOCly interact with.
 If you have repeated complaints about the same person's OOC behaviour to you, the staff is here to support you but you should also consider blocking them or otherwise refusing to engage with them.

-2. Intent Matters
+2. OOC Etiquette & Intent Matters

 Accidentally doing something against the rules will not be treated the same as intentionally doing so.
 Likewise, those who apologize and correct behaviour will not be treated the same as those who defend or hide their actions.
 Be kind to each other OOCly, and try to forgive when apologies are made for small mistakes and misreads.
 This rule is intentionally broad: if you're doing something that isn't technically against the rules, but is something you should know not to do, this is the rule telling you not to do it.